 John Foxe, Professor of Neuroscience at the City University of New York uses the modern MRI machine to map tea’s effect on the complex workings of the human brain.
 Dr. Foxe and his team monitored brain activity after individuals drank solutions containing 250mg of L-theanine, an amino acid found almost exclusively in the tea plant.

 After drinking tea, L-theanine is absorbed and increases alpha brain-wave activity.
 This alpha brain rhythm is known to induce a calmer, yet more alert, state of mind.

 Shade-grown Gyokuro green tea from Japan contains some of the highest concentrations of L-theanine.
 Produced in the tea plant’s roots, this amazing amino acid slowly rises through the stem and into the leaves.

 When ingested as steeped tea, this anxiolytic (anxiety reliever) is known to amplify alpha brain waves, allowing for a state of calm alertness and heightened creativity.
 I drink about four cups of Gyokuro everyday – either hot or cold-steeped.

 Tea and Junk Food

-One of the most interesting studies, and the one which received the most questions from journalists, was a small study of 38 people, half with hypertension and half without.
+One of the most interesting recent studies was a small investigation of 38 people, half with hypertension and half without.
 The subjects were given a cup of black tea before ingesting a high fat meal replicating “junk food.”
 The addition of tea prevented the expected increase in blood pressure that would normally occur after a high fat meal.

-“Drinking black tea could lead to a reduction in strokes, heart attacks and cardiovascular diseases,” said Claudio Ferri of the University L’Aquila in Italy.
+“Drinking black tea could lead to a reduction in strokes, heart attacks and cardiovascular diseases,” Dr. Claudio Ferri of the University L’Aquila in Italy told me.

-And on second thought, maybe I should have had that dessert with Dr. Arab because I had already dosed myself with a few cups of tea before the meal!
+And, on second thought, maybe I should not have skipped that dessert with Dr. Arab because I had already dosed myself with several cups of tea before the meal!